avabellaw/shark-quiz/readme.md

 You can find my [Figma wireframe design here](https://www.figma.com/file/oSBxvFvlEHhYofP2wkHW3p/Facts-From-The-Deep).

+There are 3 pages.

 ### Surface Plane

 I decided to use the fonts "Jolly Lodger" and "Itim".
 They are playful fonts that fit the aesthetic and are ideal for younger audiences.
+"Jolly Lodger" is perfect for any title text, such as on the homepage, and "itim" is used for everything else.

 I added the @font-faces from Google's API to the end of my CSS.